spacetx/starfish/docs/source/help_and_reference/glossary/glossary.rst

     Decoding
         Matching putative barcodes to codewords in a codebook to read out the corresponding target believed to be associated with that barcode.

+    Rolony
+        A rolling-circle amplified "colony", or rolony, is an amplicon produced by image-based transcriptomics assays that use circular probes to increase signal.